Horse Profile: SilverbulletdayBy Teresa Genaro, Hello Race Fans Contributing Editor

 Silverbulletday went from the racetrack to Hill ‘N’ Dale Farm in 2000, and she’s been there ever since.
 Silverbulletday’s first foal, the only one to date to get to the races, was born in January, 2002, a chestnut by A.P.
 Indy.
 Named Tice, he raced 42 times with a record of 5-6-6 and earnings of $177,405.

-She has since foaled eight fillies and three colts.
-Seven of the fillies, who are by Storm Cat, Vindication, Elusive Quality, and and Midnight Lute (by Pegram’s Real Quiet, who died in 2010), haven’t made it to the races.
+She has since foaled seven fillies and four colts.
+Five of the fillies, who are by Storm Cat, Vindication, and Midnight Lute (by Pegram’s Real Quiet, who died in 2010), haven’t made it to the races.
 Elusive Jackpot (2009, Elusive Quality) made five starts, her best finish a second.
 Illicit Affair (2010, Midnight Lute), raced four times and never got past the runner-up spot.
 Both fillies are owned by Pegram and were trained by Baffert.
-Her 2012 Midnight Lute colt, Midnight Lou, is unraced.
+Her 2013 Misremembered colt, Political Debate, is currently racing and has won a race.

 Pegram said in 2011 of the fillies’ inability to get to the races, “It’s just freaky.”

 Joe Ramsey, farm manager at Hill ‘N’ Dale, tells a similar story.